Stakeholder Engagement Background

 The Minister for Mental Health, Statewide Consumer, Family and Carer Engagement Framework Steering Committee, and the Mental Health Commission released the Working Together: Mental Health and Alcohol and Other Drug Engagement Framework 2018 – 2025 and Toolkit in November 2018.

-The co-designed Engagement Framework and Toolkit aim to assist government, non-government organisations (including private enterprise), and the community to effectively engage and work together to achieve better outcomes for people whose lives are affected by mental health issues and/or alcohol and other drug use.
-Consumers, families and carers can also use the Engagement Framework and Toolkit as a guide to what they can expect from services in relation to their participation in the service.
+The co-designed Engagement Framework and Toolkit aim to assist government, non-government organisations (including private enterprise), and the community to effectively engage and work together to achieve better outcomes for people whose lives are affected by mental health issues and/or problematic alcohol and other drug use.
+Consumers, families and significant other can also use the Engagement Framework and Toolkit as a guide for what they can expect from relevant services when participating in engagement opportunities.

 The Engagement Framework is based on the interrelated guiding principles of Safety, Authenticity, Humanity, Equality and Diversity.
 These principles along with associated strategies have been identified by key stakeholders as fundamental to effective engagement.
 The Engagement Framework also outlines the benefits of meaningful and genuine engagement; what engagement looks like at individual, service, sector and system levels; and describes different ways to engage within these levels.

 The accompanying Toolkit aims to provide a process to planning, developing, actioning and reviewing engagement strategies and practices in line with the five guiding principles and includes Checklist for Effective Engagement Practices.
 The Toolkit also provides examples of the principles and strategies in action within the Western Australian context and showcases ten successful programs and projects to date.